johngage/dailycal/_build/intro.md

 In Spring, 2019, over two thousand students took Data Science 8, and over one thousand took the sequential course, Data Science 100.
 EdX had over 50,000 students take the course, world-wide.

+If you want a [quick, free introduction](https://www.edx.org/course/foundations-of-data-science-computational-thinking-with-python-0), sign up for Berkeley Data Science 8X, just a few weeks course at EdX.

 ## Jupyter Books

 For an example of a book built with Jupyter Books, see the [textbook for Data 100](https://www.textbook.ds100.org/) at UC Berkeley.